DeshDeepakKant/website/README.md

 organisation in a standard directory structure, and a website generation engine.
 You write the pages in Markdown, and Hugo wraps them up into a website.

-* Please see [How to contributing](https://github.com/volcano-sh/volcano/blob/master/contribute.md) for instructions on how to contribute, if you are not familiar with the
+* Please see [How to contributing](https://github.com/volcano-sh/volcano/blob/master/contribute.md) for instruct ions on how to contribute, if you are not familiar with the
   GitHub workflow

 ## Quickstart